 Of course, if you’re in Hawaii, you’ll want at least a few beach days!
 Whether you’re people-watching at Waikiki or trekking to a more remote beach, lazy beach days are the best.

-Here’s what to bring to the beach in Hawaii:
+Here’s what to bring to the beach in Hawaii to use as your beach packing list for couples:

 Reef-Safe Sunscreen: It’s really important to use reef-safe sunscreen in Hawaii.